-6.3.9 Information technology - future areas
+6.3.10 Information Technology -Future Areas

-The future state of the customer and asset information systems environment is one that embodies a single, integrated, geospatial solution, built on enterprise integration that improves data visibility and has a clear customer focus.
+The future state of the consumer and asset information systems environment is one that embodies a single, integrated, geospatial based solution, built on enterprise integration that improves data visibility and has a clear consumer focus.

-The functionality of customer and asset information systems will continue to be developed to meet key business requirements including enabling, managing and coping with disruption, operational effectiveness, and efficiency and improving customer services and experiences.
+The functionality of customer and asset information systems will continue to be developed to meet key business requirements including enabling, managing and coping with disruption, operational effectiveness, and efficiency and improving customer service and experiences.

-These outcomes will be achieved through continuous improvement programs that include usability and functionality releases, major and minor system upgrades and augmentations, or system replacements.
-All programs will work in parallel with, and be underpinned by, the implementation of enterprise integration and data architectures, advanced data management and analytics techniques, and ongoing improvements to the systems and services that empower the consumer and Evoenergy staff.
+These outcomes will be achieved through continuous improvement programs that include usability and functionality releases, regulatory compliance and reporting and process governance enhancements, major and minor system upgrades and augmentations, or system replacements.
+All programs will work in parallel with, and be underpinned by, the implementation of enterprise integration and consistent data architectures, advanced data management and analytics techniques, and ongoing improvements to the systems and services that empower the consumer and Evoenergy staff

-Customer engagement
+Consumer engagement

-Providing our consumer with comprehensive information about their energy consumption and network outages are key aspects of improving data visibility and strengthening the relationship with our customers.
+Providing our consumer with comprehensive information about their energy consumption and network outages are key aspects of improving data visibility and strengthening the relationship with energy consumers.

-In addition, we are digitising customer interactions and opening new communication channels to make it easier for our consumers to work with us and so they can obtain the information they need to improve their experiences with Evoenergy.
-The expected benefits include:
+- In addition, we are digitising consumer interactions and opening new communication channels to make it easier for our consumers to work with us and so they can obtain the information they need to improve their experiences with Evoenergy.
+The expected benefits include: - Timely, accurate, and complete data sets that enable consumers to better manage their energy use and to visualise and plan their energy futures - Ensuring our industry consumers see interactions with us as adding value to their businesses. - Greater capability for consumers to view and act on managing their services

-- Timely, accurate, and complete data sets that enable customers to better manage their energy use and to visualise and plan their energy futures - Ensuring our industry consumers see interactions with us as adding value to their businesses. - Greater capability for consumers to view and act on managing their services - Improving and extending the scope of direct communications to include providing information through our consumer's preferred channels.
+Improving and extending the scope of direct communications to include providing information through our consumer's preferred channels..

-Data visibility and availability
+Data Visibility and Availability

-The value in our data is not in its collection or analysis, rather in the use of the data to change processes and improve outcomes.
-Evoenergy is implementing an enterprise data architecture and associated management techniques, platforms, protocols, and assets that enable data to be more readily accessed, easily viewed, analysed, reported, and displayed across the business and to our customers.
+The value in our data is not in its collection or analysis, rather in the use of the data to change processes and improve stakeholder outcomes.
+Evoenergy is developing an enterprise data architecture and associated management techniques, modelling and analytics platforms, protocols, and assets that enable data to be more readily accessed, easily viewed, analysed, reported, and displayed across the business and to consumers.
 The expected benefits of delivering such programs are:

-- Reduced time, cost, and effort in developing new or in updating or changing existing reporting systems and services - Increased use of visualisation techniques that bring together multiple data sources and types to create intelligence and actionable insight which was previously unavailable - Increased capacity and capability for trend analysis that can be leveraged to improve end-to-end business processes and to improve our customer experiences - Increased ability to make more meaningful information available to customers to improve our interactions and enable our customers to have greater management, control, and insight to their energy usage and to empower their decision-making processes for energy use.
+- Reduced time, cost, and effort in developing new or in updating or changing existing reporting systems and services - Increased use of visualisation techniques that bring together multiple data sources and types to create intelligence and actionable insight which was previously unavailable - Increased capacity and capability for trend analysis that can be leveraged to improve end-to-end business processes and to improve customer experience - Increased ability to make more meaningful information available to consumers to improve our interactions and enable consumers to have greater management, control, and insight to their energy usage and to empower their decision-making processes for energy use.

-Field digitisation
+Field Digitisation

 With the continuous enhancement of works management mobility systems, there is an opportunity to build on the mobility platform to further digitize workforce activities.
 This includes the provision of offline, regularly updated network maps, job risk assessments, forms management, workflow tools, and safety work method statements.
 These additional initiatives will be delivered in a continuous improvement pathway to increase functional availability and provide a richer user experience by way of improvements in visualisation and connected master data.
-The roll-out program will be based on activities that ensure priority for initiatives that have clear business and customeroriented benefits.
+The roll-out program will be based on activities that ensure priority for initiatives that have clear business and consumer-oriented benefits.